 A typical use of the System Aux1 and Aux2 patterns is to distinguish fire emergencies from other types of emergencies.
-For example, you could use one pattern for fire drills and a different pattern for severe weather conditions.
 The System Aux1 and Aux2 alarms would be triggered by a system-wide switch.

 To access the screen for selecting output groups and cadence patterns for system trouble events: